wustzhy/awesome-ios/README.md

 - [Carbon](https://github.com/ra1028/Carbon) - 🚴 A declarative library for building component-based user interfaces in UITableView and UICollectionView.
 - [ThunderCollection](https://github.com/3sidedcube/ThunderCollection) - A simple declarative approach to UICollectionViewController management using a protocol-based approach.
 - [DiffableDataSources](https://github.com/ra1028/DiffableDataSources) - A library for backporting UITableView/UICollectionViewDiffableDataSource.
+- [TwoCollectionViewsLinkwork](https://github.com/wustzhy/TwoCollectionViewsLinkwork) - An Amazing linkage between two collectionView when Scrolling.
+Scrolling any one can make another one scrolling, smoothly, without affecting the inertia of sliding, just like gear driving gear.

 #### Expandable Cell